 Pregnancy: It is not known if this medication is safe to use during pregnancy.
 It should not be used during pregnancy unless the potential benefits outweigh the risks.

 Children: The safety and effectiveness of this medication have not been established for children less than 12 years of age.

-Seniors: Seniors should use this medication with caution, as they are more likely to experience the side effects of pseudoephedrine.
+Seniors: Seniors are more likely to experience the side effects of pseudoephedrine.
 Talk to your doctor before using this medication.

 What other drugs could interact with this medication?